plumatic/om-tools/README.md

 Advantages over the ordinary `defn` & `reify` approach:

+*   Removes boilerplate code around using `reify` to instantiate objects with Om lifecycle methods.
+Component definitions become much smaller and easier to read.
 *   Adds [Schema][schema] support to specify and validate the data when component is built.